-In 2012 CIMAM initiated a series of news publications regarding the different critical situations of Museums and Collections around the world, also in regions affected by world economic and political crises.
-The Museum Watch Program that came out of this serves as an advocacy program addressing specific critical situations that impact museum professionals and not-for-profit institutions of modern and contemporary art.
+In 2012, CIMAM initiated a series of news publications regarding the different critical situations of Museums and Collections around the world, especially in regions affected by world economic and political crises.
+The Museum Watch Program that came out of this serves as an advocacy program addressing specific situations that impact museum professionals and not-for-profit institutions of modern and contemporary art.

-The Museum Watch Program is intended to be a tool to assist modern and contemporary art museum professionals in dealing with critical situations that impact on the museums ability to maintain their codes of practices.
-It does so with the aim to stimulate reflection by generating debate and by uncovering topics for future conferences.
+Through the support of ethical principles, good governance, and best practices, the Museum Watch Program is intended to be a tool to assist modern and contemporary art museum professionals in dealing with critical situations that affect the museums' ability to maintain their codes of practices and individuals to undertake its profession.
+It does so with the aim to stimulate reflection and generate debate.

 The overall objectives are:

-- to inform the CIMAM community and society at large about critical situations that impact on the museums ability to maintain their codes of practices,
+- to inform the CIMAM community and society at large about critical situations that impact the museums' ability to maintain their mission,

-- to express concern by focussing on CIMAM principles, and enact support and solidarity when it appears necessary, including activism,
+- to enact support and solidarity when it appears necessary and feasible, including activism,